Respect (song): Other covers

-Because Aretha Franklin made "Respect" a hit, many who sample or cover the song refer to Franklin's version rather than Redding's.
-The Supremes and the Temptations were the two most successful acts signed to Berry Gordy Jr.’s Motown record label.
+Because Franklin made "Respect" a hit, many who sample or cover the song refer to her version rather than Redding's.
+The Supremes and the Temptations were the two most successful acts signed to Berry Gordy Jr.'s Motown record label.
 Gordy decided to pair them up on a collaborative LP titled Diana Ross & the Supremes Join The Temptations.
 To accompany the release of the LP, Gordy organized a prime-time special TV program entitled TCB, a commonly used abbreviation for "Taking Care of Business".
 Among the songs performed on the program was a cover of Aretha Franklin's version of "Respect".
 The two groups took Franklin's message to new heights as the male versus female duet illustrated a battle in which each gender demanded their own respect.
-Additionally, the cover highlights the Supremes’ own battle for racial equality.
-Much like Aretha Franklin, The Supremes’ rise to fame coincided with the civil rights movement, in which these women used their fame and status to assist the fight for racial equality.
+Additionally, the cover highlights the Supremes' own battle for racial equality.
+Much like Aretha Franklin, the Supremes’ rise to fame coincided with the civil rights movement, in which these women used their fame and status to assist the fight for racial equality.
 The Supremes were the Motown group which most successfully broke down racial boundaries within the popular music industry.
 They represented racial integration, black empowerment, and black womanhood, and their cover of "Respect" with the Temptations illustrates that.

+Stevie Wonder also covered the song on his 1967 album I Was Made to Love Her.